hetu-script/hetu-script/packages/hetu_script_flutter/README.md

 # Hetu Script for Flutter

+This is an extension for [hetu_script](https://pub.dev/packages/hetu_script).

 ## Features

-Read script from assets dirrectly.
+With this package, you can now read hetu script from assets.

 ## Getting started